Home Compare EMSN.SW vs FPE3.DE

 EMS-CHEMIE HOLDING vs Fuchs: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Fuchs SE carrying a narrow edge on valuation.
+Fuchs SE holds the cleaner structural position, with valuation as the main driver and growth adding further support.
 EMS-CHEMIE still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward EMS-CHEMIE, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with Fuchs SE, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.